 What about someone she had arrested during her 20-year career as a cop?
 Someone who held a grudge?
 I think this is unlikely.
 I don’t think she would have let that person into her home.

 How about one of the people she was with or someone she first met at the bar the day before her murder?
 Maybe someone wanted more from her than she was willing to give.
 Maybe she pissed one of them off somehow.

 Gail was supposed to meet her new landlord to talk about the rental contract.
 Could this person have killed her?
 Gail would have had to really piss off the landlord somehow, so what could have transpired between the two to cause this?
 A dispute over the contract?
-Doesn’t seem likely but you never know.
+It doesn’t seem likely, but you never know.

 What about a family member?
-Well, she wasn’t close to her family and had not seen some of them in years, so I’m thinking that it wasn’t one of them.
+Well, she wasn’t close to her family and had not seen some of them in years, so I think that it wasn’t one of them.